top of page

 Risk 4 - Risk of respiratory intoxication

-The risk of respiratory intoxication in grain silos is a serious concern due to the potential presence of toxic gases.
+The risk of respiratory intoxication in grain bins is a serious concern due to the potential presence of toxic gases.
 These gases can come from decomposing grains or the use of pesticides in crops.
-Without adequate ventilation, these toxic substances accumulate inside the silo, creating a dangerous environment for people who enter.
+Without adequate ventilation, these toxic substances accumulate inside the bin, creating a dangerous environment for people who enter.

 Exposure to these gases can cause symptoms ranging from headaches and dizziness to more serious consequences such as respiratory problems and, in extreme cases, death.

-To prevent this danger, it is recommended to check the air quality inside the silo before entering, to use gas detectors, and to wear appropriate respiratory equipment when necessary.
-Ventilating silos before entry is another important preventive measure.
+To prevent this danger, it is recommended to check the air quality inside the bin before entering, to use gas detectors, and to wear appropriate respiratory equipment when necessary.
+Ventilating bins before entry is another important preventive measure.

 Risk 5 - Risk of amputation